The Classy Letter George H.W. Bush Left For Bill Clinton In The Oval Office Goes Viral After His Passing

 “Your success now is our country’s success.
 I am rooting hard for you.”

 After George H.W.
-Bush’s passing this week, many have taken to social media to share the letter and hold it up as an example of the elder Bush’s political graces.
+Bush’s passing this week, many have taken to social media to share the letter and champion it as an example of the elder Bush’s political graces.
 To many, the letter demonstrated the contrast with modern politics, where opposing sides can often struggle to find any common ground.

 George HW Bush to Bill Clinton.
 A fine letter to be remembered by. pic.twitter.com/H5GzLQp4O4